 More about meningitis and septicaemia

-The MenACWY vaccine's offered to all young people in S3 at school.
-Young people in S4-S6 who missed the opportunity to get immunised may get the vaccine at school this year.
+The MenACWY vaccine is routinely offered to all young people who are around 14 years of age.
+Young people above 14 years old who missed the opportunity to get immunised may also be offered the vaccine.